noahtren/Graph-Attention-Networks-TensorFlow-2/README.md

 This is a simple implementation of Graph Attention Networks (GATs) using the `tf.keras` subclassing API.
 The code provided is a single layer.
 Stack many of them if you want to use multiple layers.

-**Note**: For a more mature library for graph neural networks in TensorFlow 2, check out [Spektral](https://github.com/danielegrattarola/spektral).
+**Note**: For a mature library for graph neural networks in TensorFlow 2, check out [Spektral](https://github.com/danielegrattarola/spektral).

 ## Resources